20 Nature Crafts That Will Encourage Kids to Explore the Great Outdoors

-Kids today seem to have even more reasons to stay indoors, as technology continues its speedy evolution.
-That may make it harder to get them outside, but the contrast only heightens the experience once they're in nature.
-To start, embark on a nature walk with the whole family: There's something magical about entering a quiet, covered forest.
+Today, kids seem to have even more reasons to stay indoors, as technology continues its speedy evolution and social distancing remains a priority.
+And while that may make it harder to get them outside, embarking on a nature walk with the whole family is the perfect way to ease back into nature.
+There's something magical about entering a quiet, covered forest.
 Plus, if your kids love to draw, the natural sights offer a feast of inspiration.
 Mid-autumn is the perfect time to plan a nature walk.
 In most parts of the country, the air is crisp but not too chilly, and the woods are awash in brilliant oranges, reds, and golds.

 There's no end to the fun you can have when you engage with the wonders of the natural world around you.
 Go out, explore, collect, and make!